 - Operating Unmanned Aerial Vehicles (drones) on Foundation property is strictly prohibited.

-- Eating, drinking and flash photography are prohibited in the Robert H. and Clarice Smith Gallery exhibitions.
+- Eating, drinking, chewing gum, and photography with flash are prohibited in the main house and all exhibits.

 Additional Safety Information